tdpreece/TestObjectBuilderCsharp/README.md

         public List<int> Y { get; set; }
     }
 ```
-This project contains a TestObjectBuilder class from which you can inherit to
+This project contains a TestObjectBuilder class which you can subclass to
 reduce the amount of code you have to manually enter for each builder.
 For example,
 ```